 |

-Eye, the nation's oldest and largest provider of guide dogs.
-This article
+for The Seeing Eye, the nation's oldest and largest provider of guide dogs.

-should not be considered an expert viewpoint, but just reflects our own
+This article should not be considered an expert viewpoint, but it just

-Our first dog, "Venita," was a Lab/Golden mix that went to North Carolina.
+Our first dog, Venita, was a Lab/Golden mix that went to a lady in North

-"Pumpkin" was our second dog, also a mix.
-She has finished her four months
+Carolina.
+Pumpkin was our second dog, also a mix.
+She was placed with a man

 Although people have other house pets, only one is commonly domesticated.